 Talkeetna is located two hours north of Anchorage.
 The most popular activity in Talkeetna is flightseeing around Mt.
-McKinley.
+Denali.
 This is a great trip that would be enjoyed in equal measure by adults and children, as long as they are old enough to appreciate the grandeur of Alaska’s landscape.
 If you add a glacier landing to that trip then you would add the excitement of taking off on wheels and landing on the glacier on skis!

 A visit to a dogsled kennel is also a great option in Talkeetna when traveling with children.
-This tour allows you to visit with the dogs and puppies and also take a ride on a wheeled cart pulled by dogs – this is the summer training method used when the snow has melted!
+This tour allows you to visit with the dogs and puppies and also take a ride on a wheeled cart pulled by dogs – this is the summer training method used when the snow has melted.

 Denali National Park is a must see destination for Alaska visitors.
 The park is known for wildlife viewing and seeing Mt.
-McKinley, the tallest mountain in North America.
+Denali, the tallest mountain in North America.
 The best way to see the park is by bus.
 Private vehicles are not allowed past mile 13 of the Denali Park road.
 There are tours of varying length into the park.
 When traveling with children I do not recommend taking the Kantishna Wilderness Trails tour as this tour is about 13 hours long and covers about 180 miles round trip on a gravel road.
 This can be a long time on a bus with young children!
-I would recommend the shorter 6-8 hour Tundra Wilderness Tour.
+I would recommend the shorter eight hour Tundra Wilderness Tour.
 This tour travels half the distance into the park and still allows you the opportunity to see some wildlife and hopefully see Mt.
-McKinley as well.
+Denali as well.